Content Marketing Series: Collaboration

-Collaboration, as a term, can apply to a few areas of your organisation and/or processes.
+Collaboration, as a term, can apply to several areas of your organisation and/or processes.

-No matter the size of your place of work, internal collaboration can be one of the biggest issues.
+No matter the size of your place of work, internal collaboration can be one of the biggest challenges.

 - Organise a social event outside of work or during lunch breaks.